 Eskom has asked for a 31% increase in 2023; they may get it.

-We recommend that you stay on the grid, but go for prepaid electricity; you pay only for what you use in inclement weather and when you need to use the oven at night, for example.
-Only turn on the mains switch when you need power to help avert surges.
+We recommend that you stay on the grid but go for prepaid electricity; you pay only for what you use in inclement weather and when you need the oven at night for example.
+But in general keep the mains switch firmly in the off-position to help avert surges.

 We have been on this junket for eight years now, starting small and gradually adding to our system.
-We now celebrate being freed from the mismanagement at City Hall, their hugely problematic billing system and the woes at Eskom; let them do their worst, it no longer affects us.
+We now celebrate being freed from the mismanagement at City Hall, their hugely problematic billing-system and the woes at Eskom.
+Let them do their worst; it no longer affects us.

-The east and west facing solar panels work remarkably well even when they are getting weak, oblique sunshine.
+The east and west-facing solar panels work remarkably well even when they are getting weak, oblique sunshine.

-If you plan to use the electric mower on solar, as we do, you will need a larger than 5kW inverter.
+If you plan to use the electric mower on solar as we do, you will need a larger than 5kW inverter.
 The surplus in the middle of the day runs the pool pump and chlorinator; and charges the E-car that has landed in our backyard.

-Build it yourself if you are handy, but first get a quote from a reputable installer who will charge you for his services, but because he’s done hundreds of systems, knows what he is about.
-The lithium battery requires a professional to install for the guarantee to be valid.
+Build it yourself if you are handy but first get a quote from a reputable installer who will charge you for his services; but because he’s done hundreds of systems, knows what he is about.
+The lithium battery requires a professional for the guarantee to be valid.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,